DruTheGuy/DruTheGuy/README.md

 3. Wondering who's sleeping in my profile picture?
 That's one of my amazing cats, Cheeta!
 I've had her since I was six years old!

 Well, thats about it for now.
 I may add some little updates later!

+## !UPDATE!
+I have decided to switch from learning C++ to instead learn Phaser.js.
+This is because i want to make games, and C++ isnt the best language for that.